amitdar/Z-Ray-Docs/DataCollection.md

 To enable it, one must do one of the following:

 1. Explicitly call to `$zre->setEnabled()` - this call enables ZRayExtension unconditionally
-2. Pass true to the ZRayExtension constructor’s second argument
+2. Pass true to the ZRayExtension constructor's second argument
 3. Enable it asynchronously by using the method: `$zre->setEnabledAfter` (see next section)